joelalejandro/specs/README.md

 The install commitment is a multisend that

 - sets the free balance state to a new state with some balance removed
-- sets the app dependency nonce to 1
-- does a conditional transfer, which checks that the the dependency nonce is set to 1
+- does a conditional transfer, which checks that the the dependency nonce is unset

 ### Update